FernandoBarrz/mixed-messages/README.md

 # Mixed Messages

 A message generator program.
 Every time a user runs a program, they should get a new, randomized output.
 The message that it outputs should be made up of **at least three** different pieces of data.
+In this case, the program will use a list of **"Cities in America"** as sample data

 ## Project Objectives